Hydrophilic Coatings in the Medical Field

 - Hydrophilic coatings can also be used to deliver pharmacological treatments to patients safely.

-- Guidewires benefit from the slippery surface by reducing insertion force, allowing them to traverse the vasculature and avoid puncture damage and abrasion between the device and vessel walls.
+- Guidewires benefit from the slippery surface by reducing insertion force, allowing them to traverse the vasculature and avoid puncture damage and abrasion between the medical device and vessel walls.

 - With hydrophilic coatings, the likelihood of thrombosis decreases with the use of guidewire and stroke catheters.